BabaScience/ecom-microservices/docs/security-resolution.md

   moderate: validator.js has a URL validation bypass vulnerability in its isURL function
 ```

+### ⚠️ Important Finding
+**No fix is currently available** for this vulnerability.
+The latest version of `validator` (13.15.15) is still affected by this vulnerability.
+This is a common situation where:
+- The vulnerability has been identified and reported
+- A fix is being developed but not yet released
+- The vulnerability affects the latest available version

+### Risk Assessment
+- **Severity**: Moderate
+- **Exploitability**: Low (requires specific conditions)
+- **Business Impact**: Minimal (affects URL validation in Swagger documentation)
+- **Mitigation**: Non-blocking CI/CD pipeline with monitoring

 ### ✅ Solutions Implemented

 #### 1. **Updated Package Versions**